yennief/IPC-publish-subscribe/README.md

 After starting the client program, the MENU of available options will be displayed in the terminal, which will guide the user.

-A short description of the inf145307_k.c file content:
+A short description of the client.c file content:

 There is an option menu in the client program, in which we can choose from logging in, recipient registration, message type registration, message type broadcast, message receipt and logout.

-A short description of the inf145307_s.c file content:
+A short description of the server.c file content:

 In the server program, the server responds to the client by sending appropriate messages, adequate to the given option.